mlabs-haskell/plutip/docs/constant-keys.md

 First user will need to generate those keys.
 It can be done in several ways:

-* Use simple test: run test via `withConfiguredCluster` and provide [fixed working directory](../src/Test/Plutip/Config.hs#L19) with `shouldKeep = True` in `PlutipConfig`. `initAda...` and `Contract` returning `()` will be enough.
+* Use simple test: run test via `withConfiguredCluster` and provide [fixed working directory](../src/Test/Plutip/Config.hs) with `shouldKeep = True` in `PlutipConfig`.
+Test case with `initAda...` and `Contract` returning `()` will be enough.
 When test finish, you will be able to pick generated keys from specified directory from `bot-plutus-interface` subdir.
 Move them to separate location, as working directory will be wiped at next cluster launch.
+* Start local network with `local-cluster` [executable](../local-cluster/README.md) passing number of required wallets and directory where keys should be stored.
-* Start cluster like in the [example](../local-cluster/Main.hs), use `cardano-cli` to generate keys.
+* Start local network with `local-cluster` [executable](../local-cluster/README.md) and use `cardano-cli` to generate keys.
 NOTE: If you want to get address as well with `cardano-cli` you will need to use `--mainnet` as network option.
 * Generate `SigningKey` using `Cardano.Api`.

-When you will get the keys, you can set them via [PlutipConfig.extraSigners](../src/Test/Plutip/Config.hs#L42).
+When you will get the keys, you can set them via [PlutipConfig.extraSigners](../src/Test/Plutip/Config.hs).